 Knowing this, it’s quite easy to make your choice.
 Are you going for features and graphics or are you going for speed and power?

-We hope that we’ve helped you make your choice if you’re searching for a secondary streaming monitor and we just know that you’ll be happy with what you get.
+I hope that I’ve helped you make your choice if you’re searching for a secondary streaming monitor and I just know that you’ll be happy with what you get.